sjsu-library/unionist/_items/unionist--text-0034.md

   to remark, as this may come under the eye of some who have not perused Miss C’s. letter, that the Emancipator has, we believe, given a statement substantially correct.</p>"
 scholarlyNotes:
-commentary: 'John Greenleaf Whittier (1807-1892) was active in numerous Abolitionist and literary editing projects at this time. '
+commentary: John Greenleaf Whittier (1807-1892) was active in numerous Abolitionist and literary editing projects at this time.
 relatedPeople: John Greenleaf Whitter; Prudence Crandall; Sarah Harris (inferred)
 featured: 'Yes'
 repeated: